Ghana Country Commercial Guide

 General Overview

-The total installed capacity for existing plants in Ghana is 5,134 Megawatt (MW), with a dependable capacity of 4,710 MW.
-Thermal generation accounts for the largest share of Ghana’s power generation, representing 66 percent, with hydro accounting for 33 percent.
-Ghana’s thermal power generation is fueled largely by natural gas, but occasionally using light crude oil and diesel.
+Ghana’s energy needs continue to grow.
+In 2025, projected electricity consumption is estimated to reach 25,836 GWh, representing a 4.7% increase in demand year-on-year.
+Hydro, thermal, and renewables constitute Ghana’s electricity generation mix.
+Installed generation capacity, excluding embedded capacity as of November 2024, was 5,260 MW, with a total dependable capacity of 4,856 MW.
+Thermal generation accounts for 66% of Ghana’s power generation, and hydro account for 33%.
+Ghana’s thermal power generation is fueled largely by natural gas, but occasionally uses light crude oil and diesel.
 Ghana exports power to Togo, Benin, and Burkina Faso.

-The electricity access rate stands at 86.63 percent (2021), with 50 percent of rural residents and 91 percent of urban residents connected to the electricity grid.
-Ghana’s energy sector has significant debt because of years of accumulated financial shortfalls from power pricing that does not recover full cost, although consumers consider tariffs as relatively high.
-Long delays in payments are a significant concern in the sector as the government pays for the subsidy from the national budget.
+In 2024, as part of its Rural Electrification Program, the Ghanaian Government connected 276 rural communities to the National Grid, increasing the access rate from 88.95% to 89.03%.
+Ghana’s energy sector has significant debt because of years of accumulated financial shortfalls from power pricing that does not recover full cost, although residential and business electricity consumers consider tariffs to be high.
+Long delays in payments to power producers are a significant concern in the sector as the government pays for the subsidy from the national budget.
 Debt within the energy sector, coupled with the high cost of power in Ghana, creates a brake on Ghana’s economic development.
 Please consult the U.S. Embassy to better understand the status of existing PPAs and investment disputes in this area.

 Renewable Energy (RE) Subsector